nordic-institute/X-Road/doc/Manuals/ig-cs_x-road_6_central_server_installation_guide.md

 ### 3.11 Remote Database Post-Installation Tasks

-Local PostgreSQL is always installed with Central Server.
+Local PostgreSQL is always installed with central server.
 When remote database host is used, the local PostgreSQL can be stopped and disabled after the installation.

 To stop the local PostgreSQL server